 Animal Bedding and Insulation

-Hair waste can be use as a natural, biodegradable alternative to conventional animal bedding materials such as straw or wood shavings.
+Hair waste can be a natural, biodegradable alternative to conventional animal bedding materials such as straw or wood shavings.

 Cleaned and sanitised hair clippings can provide comfortable bedding for livestock and pets, offering insulation and moisture absorption properties.